 - Wikipedia Type System https://en.wikipedia.org/wiki/Type_system

-For a statically typed system, the variables always have a specific type, and that type cannot be changed.
+For a statically typed system, the variables and expressions always have a specific type, and that type cannot be changed.
+The type is known at compile-time.

 Dynamically typed languages are convenient, because there are no intermediate steps between writing the code and executing it.
 However certain types of errors cannot be caught until the program executes.
 For statically typed languages, many of these errors are caught at the compilation phase.
 On the downside, static languages usually comes with a great deal of ceremony around everything that happens in the program (heavy syntax, type annotations, complex type hierarchies).